bumbumpaw07/luya/docs/guide/install-structures.md

     'defaultRoute' => 'cms',

     /*
-     * Define the basePath of the project (Yii Configration Setup) */
+     * Define the basePath of the project (Yii Configuration Setup) */
     'basePath' => dirname(__DIR__),